chrisbrowne92/udemy--nlp-good-review-prediction/README.md

 After some investigation I found that the number of good:bad reviews was approx an 80:20 ratio, and felt it could be that the models were being over-fit to the good reviews in the training set.
 In order to address this, I tried randomly oversampling the training set, in order to build even-sized class groups.
 This was very successful.
-The performace of the original model, without oversampling was:
+The performance of the original model, without oversampling was:
 ```
               precision    recall  f1-score   support
            1       0.00      0.00      0.00       228